 As the first step, an authorised person (here called the Airport Owner) shall request the inclusion of an airport in the NMT database, following the procedure described on the NMT website.
 This person shall have the permissions required to publish the information relevant to the noise calculations at that airport.
 The Airport Owner shall provide a dataset with which the NMT Administrator can generate the single event database and configure the system to include the new airport.
 This dataset will include information on the runway(s), standard flight routes (tracks), aircraft fleet, populated areas, etc. Once this database is ready, the airport will be available in the NMT, and the Airport Owner can invite additional users to register for the new airport.
-Each NMT user will have access to all functionalities of the NMT for the virtual airport and the airport(s) he has been assigned to.
+Each NMT user will have access to all functionalities of the NMT for the virtual airport and the airport(s) they have been assigned to.

 Building of scenarios